timwaters/mapwarper/README_API.md

 }}}
 ```

-If the map is not found, the following response will be returned in JSON format.
+If the map is not found, the response will be an HTTP 404 status code and the following JSON message.
 ```
 {"items":[],"stat":"not found"}
 ```
-with a HTTP 404 status

 ###Map Variables

 | Name        	| Type		| Value		| Description					|